Publication Date: December 2023

 Contributing Analyst: Peter Lange

-Mobile penetration remains low in comparison to the regional average and so there are considerable opportunities for further growth, particularly in the mobile broadband sector.
-Low penetration is partly attributed to the lack of competition, though there is the possibility that a new play come launch services by the end of 2022.
+Mobile penetration remains low in comparison to the regional average and so there remain considerable opportunities for further growth, particularly in the mobile broadband sector.
+Low penetration is partly attributed to the lack of competition, as also to the relatively high price of data considering the low average income.

-The internet sector is reasonably competitive, with about 50 licensed ISPs, though the limited availability and high cost of international bandwidth has held back growth and kept broadband access prices among the highest in the region.
-These limitations are being addressed, with the second phase of the national fibre backbone having started in mid-2021.
+The internet sector is reasonably competitive, with about 50 licensed ISPs.
+Again, the limited availability and high cost of international bandwidth has held back growth and kept broadband access prices among the highest in the region.
+These limitations are being addressed by the government’s efforts to expand the national fibre backbone.

 Malawi Telecommunications (MTL), Access Communications (ACL), Bharti Airtel (Zain, Celtel), Telekom Networks Malawi (TNM), G-Mobile (GAIN), Celcom, ESCOM, MalawiNet, MTL Online, Skyband, Globe Internet, Broadmax, Burco